Long term boat licences

-You don’t get any of the windlasses, keys or cards with your licence.
+You don’t get windlasses, keys or cards with your licence.
 You can buy these from our online shop.
 Windlasses are available from most local chandleries.

 You can also pay your boat licence by calling our customer service team on 0303 040 4040.